joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridSortSettingsBuilder.md

 # Kendo.Mvc.UI.Fluent.GridSortSettingsBuilder

-Defines the fluent interface for configuring the .
+Defines the fluent interface for configuring the Sortable.

 ## Methods